Nech691/WorkShop_0/README.md

 ## Project

- * For my first workshop task, I will create a Mondrian-inspired 400x400 canvas using the *rect()* and *line()* functions, thus exploring 2D primitive shapes, variables, and conditionals.
+ * For my first workshop task, I will create a Mondrian-inspired 400x400 canvas that changes from colour to B&W scale using the *rect()*, *square()* and *line()* functions, thus exploring 2D primitive shapes, variables, and conditionals.